Samsung/Tizen.NET/_posts/2019-11-20-Samsung-Developer-Conference-2019.md

 <b>[What's New in Tizen?
 5.5 Platform Update and Developer Environment](https://www.samsungdeveloperconference.com/schedule/session/1089296)</b>

-Hobum (Vincent) Kwon, the leader of Tizen .NET framework, led the session explaning about new features on Tizen 5.5 platform including new on Tizen .NET.
+Hobum (Vincent) Kwon, who leads the Tizen .NET framework team, led the session explaning about new features on Tizen 5.5 platform including new on Tizen .NET.
 This year we have been very honored to invite David Ortinau, Principal Program Manager at Microsoft, in the session sharing .NET 5 and Xamarin.Forms.
 At the end, Diego Lizarazo Rivera, Sr. Developer Evangelist at Samsung Electronics, showed a live coding demo.

 ## Tizen .NET